Clive van Ryneveld

 Van Ryneveld had a brief career in South African politics.
-In 1957 he was elected to Parliament as a member of the United Party, then the main opposition to the governing National Party which had introduced apartheid to South Africa.
+In 1957, he was elected to Parliament for East London North as a member of the United Party, then the main opposition to the governing National Party which had introduced apartheid to South Africa.
 Two years later, in 1959, Van Ryneveld and eleven other MPs broke from the United Party to form the Progressive Party, which adopted a much more aggressive opposition to apartheid.
 The party's platform was ahead of its time, and in the 1961 general election all of the Progressive MPs except one, Helen Suzman, lost their seats.

 Thereafter Van Ryneveld practised law.
-In his last years he lived in Cape Town with his wife, Verity Anne Hunter (b.25 September 1931).
+In his last years, he lived in Cape Town with his wife, Verity Anne Hunter (b.
+25 September 1931).
 Their three children, Mark, Philip and Tessa, live in South Africa.

 He published 20th Century All-rounder: Reminiscences and Reflections of Clive van Ryneveld in 2011.

 Death

 Van Ryneveld died at the age of 89 on 29 January 2018.